 How does this affect a relationship?

 Some men feel threatened, while others like having extra financial resources and admire their wives for doing well in their careers.
-If you are a woman and a high earner, you probably know if your income makes your husband feel “less than,” threatened, or a failure.
+If you are a woman and a high earner, you probably know if your income makes your husband feel “less than,” threatened or a failure.
 If so, what do you do?
-Deliberately hold yourself back to bolster his ego?
-This plan may work in the short-term, but you will surely come to resent it.
+Deliberately hold yourself back to bolster his ego.
+This plan may work in the short term, but you will surely come to resent it.
 Given how hard it is for most women to break through the glass ceiling, a blighted career is not easy to repair.

 Most couples’ counselors know that there are several “hot button” issues that couples will only discuss with them after a lot of trust has been created—if then.
 One of those issues is sex, but money is also near the top of the taboo list.
 Financial well-being or scarcity of resources are tied to gender roles, self-esteem, and family security (or lack of it).
 Ironically, too much success can cause depression or anxiety if it also leads to marital discord, while challenging times can have the same effect.

 Here are a few suggestions for discussion topics between you and your partner.
 It goes without saying that these are things that need to get resolved before you make a long-term commitment.
+So many of the issues around money are actually issues of communication.

 The truth is most of the time, this conversation never happens.
 So now what?
 Look over these questions and see which apply to your individual situation.
 Make time to have this important talk.